 Let’s accept it, sales is done best by humans and not by computer programs.

 Once your bots have identified your target customers, it is time your sales reps take over.
 This is the whole purpose of the ‘recommend’ stage- convert conversations into sales.
+A chatbot must go on to further compliment your sales team, and that is the whole point of a good conversational marketing plan.

-Use your bots to distribute the right leads to right reps.
+Use your bots to distribute the right leads to the right reps.
 If there are many reps in a given geographical area, rotate the leads among those reps.

 Your sales reps would definitely like waking up in the mornings seeing their calendars filled with promising leads, isn’t it?